GrailPay/api-reference-app/readme.md

 Create a business with a random account number and the routing number specified in the config file.
 TIN and email are randomly generated.

+The output is the uuid of the business created.

 The uuid of this entity is used in the transaction:create command.
-You will need to create two businesses to perform a transaction.
+You will need to create two businesses to perform a transaction, on to be used as the payer and one as the payee.

 ### transaction:create